wantsome-project/Salon-Management-System/README.md

 # Salon Management System Project

-* A system for managing a hair salon.
+* A system for managing a beauty salon.
 This system keeps track of employee salaries, inventory and customer data along with billing.
-This is a fully equipped system that alone manages the entire functioning of a hair salon.
+* This is a fully equipped system that alone manages the entire functioning of a hair salon.
 It maintains stock of inventory coming in.
-It also manages individual employee salary.
+* It also manages individual employee salary.
 The system is even equipped to manage customer billing and data storage.
-Moreover the system also allows user to book salon appointment for three slots(stylists).
+* Moreover, the system also allows user to book salon appointment for three slots(stylists).

 The system works as follows: